 The country girl Tang Wan’er, for example, despite being a sympathetic character, becomes a vessel for an older writer’s passion and seduction, without much time given to exploring her emotions.
 A mole on her labia gets a more loving description than her inner life.

-Broken Wings, his 2016 novel about bride trafficking in rural Shaanxi which critics, in particular touched off a wave of criticism for its perceived misogyny.
+Broken Wings, his 2016 novel about bride trafficking in rural Shaanxi, in particular touched off a wave of criticism for its perceived misogyny.
 In the book, the portrait of the trafficking victim—the daughter of migrant workers in the city kidnapped for sale as a bride into a rural area—is moving and clearly written with sympathy, but some feel that it is undercut by the sympathy for the men who condoned the trafficking.
 Some read it as a celebration of a backward way of life that normalizes the objectification of women, charging Jia with having “morbid nostalgia for the countryside.”

 I faced this myself when translating The Shaanxi Opera with Nicky Harman.
 The women in the village, ranging from blind widows to schoolgirls, are frequently the focus of the story.
 Men, including the narrator, are mostly on the periphery, but the lives of the women in the book still revolve around them.
 They can mostly be broken down into the types that Jia prefers: the virtuous victim, the matriarch, or the promiscuous schemer.
 As a translator, I have no mandate to turn Jia into a feminist, but I know this will restrict the appeal of the book to foreign readers.